Table of Contents

 During the Second World War, some islands in the Atlantic were infested with anthrax in B-weapon tests and, therefore, are still uninhabitable.
+Bacillus anthracis is a biological agents that can be used in bioterrorism attacks.
 The distribution is ubiquitous in the ground.
 The plasmid-coded exotoxin, also anthratoxin, consists of three parts, the edema factor, the protective antigen and the lethal factor.

 Anthrax is a zoonosis.
 The human is infected by direct contact to sick or deceased grazers or indirectly by animal products like wool, bone meal or saddle cloth.
 That is why anthrax is also called Woolsorter’s disease.
 Through skin lesions, the spores enter the human body and pass into the vegetative, toxin-building form.